A Batch Application Launcher for your Dock

 Once you have one or more

-If you enable “Toggle Bunches,” when a Bunch is launched, its menu item in the Dock menu receives a checkmark.
+If you enable “Preferences->Toggle Bunches,” when a Bunch is opened, its menu item in the Dock menu receives a checkmark.
 Selecting a Bunch with an active checkmark will “toggle” the Bunch, quitting any apps it launched (if they’re running) and reversing any Dock commands.

-If “Single Bunch Mode” is enabled, clicking a Bunch will quit apps in the previous Bunch before launching it.
+If “Preferences->Single Bunch Mode” is enabled, clicking a Bunch will quit apps in the previous Bunch before opening it.

 Otherwise, clicking a Bunch will always launch the apps in the Bunch, or bring them to front if they’re already running.